Skin Conditions in Dark Skin

 Pityriasis Alba in Dark Skin

 Commonly affecting black children, this skin disorder causes round, light patches with a fine, scaly texture.
 It can occur anywhere, though the most common sites are the face and arms.
-It is considered a mild form of eczema, and usually responds well to topical therapy, such as corticosteroid cream.
+It is considered a mild form of eczema, and usually responds well to topical therapy, such as moisturizers and corticosteroid creams.
 Unlike vitiligo, the color change is temporary and disappears after treatment.